zaynebmellouli/GrooveGalaxy/REPORT.md

 #### Check Method

 This method will also be used by the server and the client.
 It takes as input the decoded MAC address, the decoded message and the previous nonce known by the machine.
-The method calculates the next nonce and and the hash of the message and the next nonce.
+The method calculates the hash of the message and the next nonce.
 It then checks that this corresponds to the decoded MAC given as input.
 If this test passes the method returns true, in any other case it returns false as the freshness, the authenticity or the integrity of the message is not given.

 ![](img/CheckMethod.jpeg)